20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 6-16 | Trip length: 4-6 days | Budget: $3,500-$6,000

 New York City overwhelms adults but electrifies kids.
 Central Park alone can fill a day — the Central Park Zoo, Belvedere Castle, rowboat rentals on the Lake, and the Bethesda Fountain appear in enough movies that kids recognize them on sight.
-The Statue of Liberty and Ellis Island turn a ferry ride into a history lesson that actually sticks.
+The Statue of Liberty and Ellis Island turn a ferry ride into a history lesson that sticks.

 Our NYC family guide covers kid-friendly neighborhoods, subway tips, and how to see Broadway affordably.